Irish Political Review

 The Irish Political Review is a monthly Irish magazine dedicated to Irish politics and history.
-It is known for its criticisms of historians associated with the "revisionist" view of Irish history, especially Peter Hart and Roy Foster.
+It is known for its criticisms of historians associated with the "revisionist" view of Irish history, especially Peter Hart and R. F. Foster.

 Background

 The magazine was first published in 1986, by Athol Books, a publisher linked with the British and Irish Communist Organisation (B&ICO).
 The Irish Political Review was the successor to the B&ICO magazine, The Irish Communist.

 Views on Irish history and politics

 Originally, the Irish Political Review was inimical towards Irish Republicans and supported the use of the Diplock Court system and Section 31 against Republicans.
 However, it moved away from this position and currently expresses support for Irish Republican parties.